colonyos/documentation/docs/_sources/install.rst.txt

     source docker-compose.env

-Docker-compose will setup a TimescaleDB server, a Minio/S3 server and a single node Colonies server.
+Docker-compose will set up a TimescaleDB server, a Minio/S3 server, and a single-node Colonies server.
+It will also configure the Minio server (creating an account and a bucket).
+Finally, it will create a colony and a ColonyOS user account.

 .. code-block:: console